Score-Regularized Joint Sampling with Importance Weights for Flow Matching: Conclusion

 \section{Conclusion}

-We introduced an \emph{importance-weighted non-IID sampling} framework for flow matching that (i) applies \emph{score-based regularization for diversity velocity} to push concurrent trajectories apart while keeping them on-manifold, and (ii) computes \emph{importance weights} along trajectories by learning a residual flow.
-On a Gaussian mixture, score-regularization improves sample quality while preserves diversity, and our importance weighting yields more accurate expectation estimates than IID or baselines.
-On Stable Diffusion 3.5 and FLUX.1-Fill, diversity with score-regularization consistently reduces sample representation error.
+We introduced an \emph{importance-weighted non-IID sampling} framework for flow matching that (i) applies \emph{score-based regularization for diversity velocity} to push concurrent trajectories apart while keeping them on-manifold, and (ii) computes \emph{importance weights} along trajectories by learning a residual velocity.
+On a Gaussian mixture, SR improves sample quality while preserving diversity, and our importance weighting yields the most accurate importance-weight estimates, improving expectation estimation over both equal weighting and additional IID sampling.
+On Stable Diffusion 3.5 Medium and FLUX.1-Fill-dev, diversity with SR consistently reduces the mean sample coverage radius.

-\paragraph{Limitations and future work.} Although the residual flow $r_\phi$ can use a smaller architecture than the base flow, training it at scale remains computationally demanding.
-Given our current resources, we leave large-scale training of $r_\phi$ to future work.